ajvsol/public-notes/Currently_studying.md

 							    // is what you're looking for LESS than the tree's own number else if (number < tree->number)
 							    {
-							      return search(tree->left, number);
+							      // return the left branch's value for that level return search(tree->left, number);
 							    }
 							  }